liz-ohara/connect-to-oracle-db/README.md

 ```

 ## To run the project
+1. Ensure the bike rental database is created in SQLDeveloper on your Villanova repository.
+See the "create bike db" folder for the SQL and inserts.
-1. Ensure the repository is cloned in Visual Studio Code and Oracle Instant Client is downloaded.
+2. Ensure the repository is cloned in Visual Studio Code and Oracle Instant Client is downloaded.
 Follow the sections above to do so.
-2. Open the dbconfig.js file and enter your Oracle username and password
+3. Open the dbconfig.js file and enter your Oracle username and password
-3. You may need to install the following libraries in the terminal (and any others that throw errors):
+4. You may need to install the following libraries in the terminal (and any others that throw errors):
 ```
 npm install express